 For many students, this will be the first time that they will be responsible for buying (and cooking) their own food.
 There are lots of ways to save money, most of which you probably already know but to give you a few ideas:

 Student Job has more great shopping tips – https://www.studentjob.co.uk/blog/3539-student-budget-top-tips-for-cutting-your-shopping-bill

-Finally, you’ll be amazed how many places offer student discounts for anything from haircuts to clothes to cinema tickets so make sure your son/daughter has their National Union of Students (NUS) card as soon as possible.
+You’ll be amazed how many places offer student discounts for anything from haircuts to clothes to cinema tickets, so make sure you have your National Union of Students (NUS) card to hand at all times.